 - The Horrorcist’s interview with Isaac on THE DEMONIC PODCAST.

-- Isaac’s review of CIRCUS KANE on The Horrorcist.
+- Isaac’s film reviews for The Horrorcist.

 The Monster Guys